Non-monotone Submodular Maximization with Nearly Optimal Adaptivity and Query Complexity: Non-monotone Submodular Maximization

 \section{Non-monotone Submodular Maximization}

-In this section we show how to combine \AdaptiveSampling and \UnconstrainedMaximization to achieve the first constant-factor approximation algorithm for non-monotone submodular maximization subject to a cardinality constraint~$k$ that uses $O(\log(n))$ adaptive rounds.
+In this section we show how to combine \NMTS and \UnconstrainedMaximization to give the first constant-factor approximation algorithm for non-monotone submodular maximization subject to a cardinality constraint~$k$ that uses $O(\log(n))$ adaptive rounds.
 Moreover, this algorithm makes $O(n \log(k))$ expected oracle queries.
-While the approximation factor is only $0.039$, we demonstrate that \AdaptiveSampling can readily be extended to non-monotone settings without increasing its adaptivity.
+While the approximation factor is only $0.039$, we demonstrate that threshold sampling can readily be extended to non-monotone settings without increasing adaptivity.

 We start by describing \NonmonotoneMaximization and the analysis of its approximation factor at a high level.
 One inspiration for this algorithm is \Cref{lem:empty-lower-bound}, which allows us to lower bound the expected value of the returned set $\Exp{}{f(R)}$ by $\OPT$ as long as every element has at most a constant probability less than 1 of being in the output.
-With this property in mind, \NonmonotoneMaximization starts by trying different thresholds in parallel, one of which is sufficiently close to $c_1 \OPT/k$.
-For each threshold, it runs \AdaptiveSampling modified to break if the number of candidates in $A$ falls below~$c_3 k$.
-For all values of $c_3 > 1$, this guarantees that each element appears in~$S$ with probability at most $1/c_3$.
-In the event that \AdaptiveSampling breaks because $|A| < c_3 k$, it then runs unconstrained submodular maximization on $A$ and downsamples the solution so that it has cardinality at most~$k$.
-In the end, the algorithm returns the set with maximum value over all thresholds.
-Our analysis shows how we optimize the constants $c_1$ and $c_3$ to balance the expected trade-offs between the two events and thus give the best approximation factor.
-We present the algorithm and its guarantees below.
+With this property in mind, \NonmonotoneMaximization starts by trying different thresholds in parallel, one of which is close to $c_1 \OPT/k$.
+For each threshold, it runs \NMTS and breaks if the number of candidates in $A$ falls below~$c_3 k$.
+If $c_3 > 1$, this guarantees each element appears in~$S'$ with probability at most $1/c_3$.
+In the event that \NMTS breaks because $|A| < c_3 k$, it then runs unconstrained submodular maximization on $A$ and downsamples the solution to have cardinality at most~$k$.
+In the end, the algorithm returns the set with the maximum value over all thresholds.
+Our analysis shows how we optimize the constants $c_1$ and $c_3$ to balance the expected trade-offs between the two events and give the best approximation factor.